 Today is the 20th anniversary of the U.S. release of Super Mario Sunshine, the Super Mario game of the Nintendo Game Cube.

-Super Mario Sunshine follows the formula laid down in the tremendous Super Mario 64.
+Super Mario Sunshine follows the formula laid down in Super Mario 64.
 Mario's move set is largely unaltered, so if you've played that game, you'll be able to dive right in.
-Each level is a large (yet contained) play space in which Mario must find and collect Shine Sprites (the equivalent of Stars in Mario 64).
+Each level is a large play space in which Mario must find and collect Shine Sprites (the equivalent of Stars in Mario 64).
 Each stage contains eight "episodes."
-When Mario finds a Shine, he exits the level, thus completing an episode (unless it was one of the two secret Shines in each stage).
-He may then either re-enter the level to play the next episode or move to another level, if one has been unlocked.
+When Mario finds a Shine, he completes the episode.
 Each episode changes certain aspects of the level (same as in Mario 64).
 For example, in one level you are tasked with removing enemies from giant mirrors in order to dislodge an enormous Wriggler, then in the next episode you must defeat the rampaging Wriggler.

-FLUDD is a huge departure from other Mario games, and the general consensus (which I share) is that it's only all right.
+FLUDD is a huge departure from other Mario games.
 It's creative and can be fun, but it can also get tedious washing away goop.
 It makes for a style of gameplay that feels un-Mario-ish (for lack of a better term).
 On the other hand, with so many fantastic Mario games available to play at this point, it's not a bad thing to have something else on offer.
-No doubt there are people for whom this is their favorite Mario game (especially if the Game Cube is what they grew up on).
-I remember watching a college roommate play the game, and my main takeaway was that the water-spraying was weird and that some of the bonus stages looked difficult because of the precise jumping required.
+No doubt there are people for whom this is their favorite Mario game.

-The game, as expected, looks and sounds great (especially if you're playing the HD remake on Switch).
-Graphically, it's a huge step up from the blocky polygons of Super Mario 64, though you can still tell it's an older game (even in HD).
-The camera controls much better than in Mario 64, too, though you still can't turn it upward, which can be frustrating.
+The game, as expected, looks and sounds great (especially the HD remake in Super Mario 3D All-Stars).
+Graphically, it's a huge step up from the blocky polygons of Super Mario 64.
+The camera controls much better than in Mario 64, too, though you still can't turn it upward except in first-person mode.
 In tight corners, the camera often hides Mario behind a wall, and you have to rotate it until you can see him again.
-Even if Super Mario Sunshine is a bit weaker than its predecessors, it's still a great game.
-Super Mario games are so good, even the lesser ones are well above average.
-For my part, I'm enjoying the game.

 "Though it's not exactly the Mario game everyone was thinking of when it came out, it's still a classic Mario title that's definitely worth having in your collection."